 The accuracy of citations, including names, titles, dates, page numbers, and quotations, is the responsibility of the author.
 All information should be carefully verified before a contribution is submitted.

 Notes follows, in its prose sections, The Chicago Manual of Style, 16th edition, as well as the ongoing Notes Style Sheet.
 Footnote citations and bibliography entries should conform to the "humanities style" described in chapter 16 of The Chicago Manual of Style.
-Musicians' names follow the form and spelling used in Grove Music Online and the New Grove Dictionary of Music and Musicians(2001).
+Musicians' names follow the form and spelling used in Library of Congress Authorities at: http://authorities.loc.gov.
 Exceptions are listed under "Words, Names, and Phrases" in the Notes Style Sheet.
 Other words are spelled according to Merriam-Webster's Collegiate Dictionary, 11th edition.
 Notes does not allow masculine pronouns to be applied generically (nor are "he/she," "his or her," and similar constructions accepted).
 For pitch designations, use the system: C2C1C c c1c2c3, with middle C as c.

 Persons wishing to review music, books on music, or periodicals, or to write discographic essays, are invited to send a curriculum vitae and a statement delineating their special areas of interest and competence to the appropriate editors.
 Unsolicited reviews are not accepted.
 Manuscript copy for reviews should conform to the guidelines specified by each review editor.
 Reviews are edited for style and are generally not returned for their authors' approval prior to publication.